tdauth/wowr/README.md

 ## Know Reasons for Desyncs

-* Using trigger conditions instead of trigger actions for triggers with events `EVENT_PLAYER_UNIT_SELECTED` and `EVENT_PLAYER_UNIT_DESELECTED` will lead to weird desync bugs and unselecting selected units. `SyncSelections` causes delays and cannot be used in trigger conditions.
+* Using trigger conditions instead of trigger actions for triggers with events `EVENT_PLAYER_UNIT_SELECTED` and `EVENT_PLAYER_UNIT_DESELECTED` will lead to weird desync bugs and unselecting selected units.
+* `SyncSelections` causes delays and cannot be used in trigger conditions.
 Calling it often will lead to massive delays in multiplayer games.
+Avoid using it as well as `EnumUnitsSelected` and `GetUnitsSelectedAll`.
 * Hooks inside `GetLocalPlayer` blocks might lead to desyncs.
 Be careful with any hooks and make sure only certain natives are inside those blocks.

 ## Analyzing Crashes and Desyncs